 This section of Hawke’s Bay Trails starts from Ahuriri in Napier, near East Pier Hotel.
 It runs along the coast towards Bayview, to wetlands which were part of the old inner harbour.
 It returns past the airport with an optional loop extension to the base of the Poraiti foothills.
 An alternative start with plenty of parking and a map board, is across the road from the Westshore Beach Inn, on Meeanee Quay.
 Activities to stop and explore on the way include: the Ahuriri fishing precinct, cafés, restaurants, playgrounds, coffee houses and bird hides.
 This section has a rich history – rare migrating birds, historic maritime beacons, Māori history and the lasting effects of 1931’s brutal earthquake.

-The popular trail from Ahuriri to Bay View is concrete, about 7km in length and suitable for all recreational uses including hand bikes, wheelchairs, recumbent's and trikes.
+The popular trail from Ahuriri to Bay View is concrete, about 7km in length and accessible for all recreational uses including hand bikes, wheelchairs, recumbents and trikes.
 It is an easy, flat ride to the end of the concrete.
-After the concrete, the trail is only suitable for standard bikes.
-Some gates on lime sand sections, cross a working farm - sheep and cattle may be present.
-This section from Onehunga Rd to the airport will be wet after rain, due to the high water table - avoid for several days after rain.
+After the concrete, the trail is more suitable for standard bikes due to lime sand sections, gates cross a working farm - sheep and cattle may be present.
+This section from Onehunga Rd to the airport will be wet after rain, due to the high-water table - avoid for several days after heavy rainfall.

 At Bay View, an intersection means you can stay on Ferguson Road to the end and ride through the campground to Snapper Café OR cross at the railway crossing, and over the main road to head down Onehunga Road.